BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

 ## LADSPA
 LADSPA is the precursor to LV2.
   - Why?: It is dead simple to work with.
   - Why Not?: Lack of support in most major commercial DAWs.
 Also, LADSPA only supports GUI-less plugins.
-Again, the new CLAP spec makes this standard obselete in my opinion.
+Again, the new CLAP spec makes this standard obsolete in my opinion.
   - License: [`LGPLv2.1`]/[`LGPLv3`]
   - Platforms: Same as LV2 above
   - Support: Same as LV2 above